The-Lab-LaBella/Wild_Yeast_Summer_2025/README.md

 ## Microscope (Hands-on)

+Review the Rebel Echo functions: https://www.youtube.com/watch?v=XIdmQTPuzGM

 &nbsp;
 &nbsp;

+## Hemocytometer (Video)

+One of our main goals will be to count how many cells are in a specific amount of our sample.
+To do this we will use a Hemocytometer.
+Review how to use a heomyctometer here: https://www.youtube.com/watch?v=WWS9sZbGj6A

+&nbsp;
+&nbsp;

 # Summer Project I - Growth Data

+_TBD_

 # Summer Project II - Temperature Growth

+_TBD_

 # Summer Project III - RNA-sequencing

+_TBD_